geek-cookbook/geek-cookbook/manuscript/recipes/kavita.md

 Log into your new instance at https://**YOUR-FQDN**.
 Since it's a fresh installation, Kavita will prompt you to setup a username and password, after which you'll be able to setup your library, and tweak all teh butt0ns!

-[^1]: Since Kavita doesn't need to communicate with any other services, we don't need a separate overlay network for it.
+[^1]: Since Kavita doesn't need to communicate with any other local docker services, we don't need a separate overlay network for it.
 Provided Traefik can reach kavita via the `traefik_public` overlay network, we've got all we need.

+[^2]: There's an [active subreddit](https://www.reddit.com/r/KavitaManga/) for Kavita

 --8<-- "recipe-footer.md"